The ferry from Stockholm to Helsinki

 The Tallink Silja Line ferry booking desk in Stockholm

-Just like the Viking Line ferries, these boats depart from Stockholm in the evening, make a stop at Mariehamn (Åland), and then arrive in Helsinki the following morning.
-The total journey time is around 17 hours.
+Just like the Viking Line ferries, these boats usually depart from Stockholm at about 4.45pm, make a stop at Mariehamn (Åland), and then arrive in Helsinki around 10.30am the following morning.

-Apart from the usual bars and restaurants, the two boats operating on this route offer a spa, tax-free shops, a midnight dance show, a casino and a kids’ play area.
-Given the sheer number of options for eating and drinking, you can expect at least some of the passengers to get rather merry.
+And, given the sheer number of options for eating and drinking, you can expect at least some of the passengers to get rather merry.

 Choosing a ticket